rconradharris/reddit-background/README.md

 By default reddit-background will download a single image per desktop and set that to your desktop's background.

-In addition, you can use OS X's native folder-based background selector which offers additional features.
+In addition, you can use macOS' native folder-based background selector which offers additional features.

-To use OS X's background selector, you tell `reddit-background` to download a set number of images using the `--image-count` option.
+To use macOS' background selector, you tell `reddit-background` to download a set number of images using the `--image-count` option.
 This will download these images into the download directory but not actually set them as the background.
 You then set `System Preferences -> Desktop -> Backgrounds` to